 The penny finally dropped.
 The recruitment lady realised why her job ads were meeting with such a poor response.

 This is just one isolated recruitment story though.
-I'm sure there are thousands of schools the length and breadth of the country in exactly the same boat - wondering why when they whack a job ad up on the internet, the queues of hopeful teachers aren't stretching around the block.
+I'm sure there are thousands of schools the length and breadth of the country in exactly the same boat - wondering why when they put a job ad up on the internet, the queues of willing and able teachers aren't stretching around the block.

 In my opinion, schools need to compile a job ad, take a step back to analyse the content - and ask themselves a question - "who does my job ad truly appeal to.
 What teacher demographic?"

 What is the teaching workload per week?

 Are the basic benefits covered?

 Will the teacher have to work weekends or on extra-curricular activities?

 The answers to these questions should give recruitment some idea of the demographic they are pitching to.
 They need to get inside or get familiar with the foreign teacher mindset.